Design U: Maureen Ross Neilson

-Originally from Ottawa, ON, Maureen Ross Neilson graduated from Canterbury School of the Arts.
+Originally from Ottawa, Ontario, Maureen Ross Neilson graduated from Canterbury School of the Arts.
 She then continued her studies in Toronto, studying the performing arts at Ryerson University.

-Maureen comes from a strong background in improvisational comedy.
-She was very involved with The Canadian Improv Games, both as a participant, and then later as a workshop programmer and adjudicator.
+Neilson was involved with The Canadian Improv Games, both as a participant, and then later as a workshop programmer and adjudicator.
 In Toronto she has toured with several different comedy troupes, thoroughly enjoying the fan base that laughed their way with her through the 1990s.

-Maureen has had an eclectic career to date, from playing several of the Bard's ladies as a clown, to puppeteering on the popular CBC children's television series, Mr. Dressup.
+Maureen has had an eclectic career to date, from playing several of the Bard's ladies as a clown to puppeteering on the popular CBC children's television series, Mr. Dressup.
 Most recently, Maureen has appeared in numerous memorable roles.
 She starred as Laraine Newman alongside Jamie Gertz in It's Always Something: The Gilda Radner Story on ABC.
-She also played a young Sophia Loren in the movie Between Strangers and appears has Dr. Sharon DeLauro on the hit series DOC.
+She also played a young Sophia Loren in the movie Between Strangers and appears as Dr. Sharon DeLauro on the hit series DOC.